Sister Phyllis Newby

 Ways You Can Help!

 Secondly, if you are able to give monetarily to support the supply of rice, Sister Phyllis and the people of Haiti would be very, very grateful.
-The price of rice has increased and transport has become quite costly and dangerous.
+The price of rice has increased and transportation has become quite costly and dangerous.
 However, God has helped and we have been able to continue supplying, albeit less frequently.

 As Paul says in 1 Corinthians 9:26, “I do not fight like a boxer beating the air.”
 We are not without hope and just “at the fate” of the gangs and crisis.
 We trust that God will bring breakthrough even in dire situations and that He will ultimately be glorified.

-Christmas for Haiti 2024
+Christmas for Haiti 2025

 Here is a view into what a week of Christmas for Haiti looks like!